Nkonzenhle5/Graph-Based-Fraud-Detection/README.md

 ### Baseline Model

+The baseline model was developed using traditional transaction-level features and trained using XGBoost.

-Features used:
+Features included:

 - Transaction Amount
 - Card Information
 - Device Information

-Algorithm:

-- XGBoost
+---

-### Graph-Based Models
+### Graph Construction

-Transaction entities were transformed into networks.
+Transaction entities were transformed into networks where relationships between cards, devices, and other identifiers could be analyzed.

-Graph features extracted include:
+The project explored graph structures connecting entities such as:

+- Card IDs
+- Device IDs
+- Address Information

+---

+### Graph Features

+Several network-based measures were extracted and incorporated into machine learning models:

 - Degree Centrality
 - PageRank
 - Authority Scores
 - Hub Scores

-These graph features were incorporated into XGBoost models and compared against baseline performance.
+These graph-derived features were then combined with traditional fraud detection variables.

 ---

+## Results

+The study compared baseline machine learning models against graph-enhanced models.

-## Key Findings
+Key findings include:

-- Graph features do not automatically improve performance.
+- Graph features do not automatically improve model performance.
-- Network design significantly affects model performance.
+- Network design plays a critical role in predictive success.
-- Richer transaction networks provide additional predictive information.
+- Richer transaction networks provided more useful information than simpler network representations.
-- Relationships between entities may reveal hidden fraud structures.
+- Relationships between entities can reveal hidden fraud structures that may not be visible in transaction-level features alone.

 ---

-## Future Research
+## Future Research Directions

-I would like to explore:
+This project is intended as an exploration rather than a final solution.

+Future work may include:

 ### Graph Neural Networks (GNNs)

-Potential models:
+Potential architectures:

+- Graph Convolutional Networks (GCN)
 - GraphSAGE
-- GCN
-- GAT
+- Graph Attention Networks (GAT)

 ### Community Detection

-Potential methods:
+Exploring whether fraud rings can be identified through:

-- Louvain
+- Louvain Communities
-- Leiden
+- Leiden Clustering
 - Spectral Clustering

 ### Temporal Fraud Networks

-Questions:
+Investigating:

-- How do fraud networks evolve over time?
+- Evolution of fraud networks over time
-- Can network growth predict future fraud?
+- Emerging fraud communities
+- Dynamic graph structures

 ### Multiplex Networks

-Combining multiple layers such as:
+Building multiple transaction relationship layers such as:

 - Card ↔ Device
 - Card ↔ Address